 Earning a Microsoft Office Specialist Certification can help differentiate you in today's competitive job market.
 All Albers undergraduate students are required to pass EXCEL Level I Certification (Microsoft Office Specialist exam 77-727) in order to progress in your BABA or BAE program.

 As of Fall 2019 the Excel 2016 exam is required for new exam candidates.
 Excel 2013 certification achieved prior to September 1, 2019 will be accepted, but Excel 2010 or earlier is no longer accepted.

-For more information about the requirements and how to prepare for the certification exam, visit Microsoft's Exam Details page.
+For more information about the exam requirements and how to prepare for the certification exam, visit Microsoft's Exam Details page.

 You must register with Certiport.com prior to your test date.
-It is essential that you input your student ID in the "Student/Employee ID" field during the Certiport registration process.
-Failure to input your student ID may cause a delay in processing your test results.
-Please complete the Microsoft registration as well at the end of the Certiport registration process.
+It is essential that you input your Seattle U ID in the "Student/Employee ID" field during the Certiport registration process.
+Failure to input your Seattle U ID may delay the start of your exam session.
+Please also complete the Microsoft registration at the end of the Certiport registration process.